-Size: Large - up to 50 feet high with a trunk diameter of up to 4 feet
+Size: Large - up to 50 feet high with a trunk

 Habitat: dry, warm climates, especially desert Description: The Waterwood has small green leaves.
 It produces small blue flowers whenever it has recently received a lot of water.
 Just under the thin, leathery bark of the tree are hundreds of pockets.
 Each of these pockets contains approximately 1⁄4 of a gallon of water.
 Often the discovery of one of these trees in the desert can mean the difference between life and death.